moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 ```

 ## Plugin Modules
-The plugin modules section, allows a user to configure the third-party plugins to load when the MSA starts.
+The plugin modules section, allows a user to configure which third-party plugins to load when MSA starts.
 It should
 be a list of plugin modules to load at startup.

 Example: